mrismanaziz/Reforestation/README.md

-## Where do young cows eat lunch?
-In the calf-ateria.
+## Thanks for explaining the word "many" to me.
+It means a lot.